guidogagl/beautiful-jekyll/_posts/2015-01-27-dear-diary.md

 Soprattuto questo indipendentemente se siamo gli unici a farlo o meno.
 Dell’immoralità altrui non si può pagare in vite umane.

 Tutto ciò non perché siamo buoni o caritatevoli, ma solo perché è l’occasione per mostrare a noi stessi che cosa siamo, a cosa siamo disposti a rinunciare, per affermare che il mondo deve assomigliare al paradiso nel quale viviamo noi e non all’inferno dal quale scappano gli altri.

-What is it with that Mary girl?
-Dragging me to school every day.
-As if I had a choice.
-What you don't hear in those nursery rhymes is that she starves me if I don't go to school with her; it's the only way I can stay alive!
-I'm thinking about being adopted by Little Bo Peep, sure I may get lost, but anything is better than being with Mary and those little brats at school (shudder, shudder).